A joint statement from Islamic Scholars on Muslim burials

 Considering moving abroad?
 There are some things to consider about how this may effect any benefits you are receiving or entitled to.

-Many people do not see themselves as carers, but rather as family members or friends, and do not realise that they may be able to get financial and practical help from the City Council, health services and voluntary organisations.
+Many people (adults, young carers and children) do not see themselves as carers, but rather as family members or friends, and do not realise that they may be able to get financial and practical help from the City Council, health services and voluntary organisations.

 If you’re looking for work, thinking about returning to work, or want to change your career, there is help available.